 At St Martins School, learners are assessed in ways which reflect their growth and progress as whole people.
-We use methods of assessment that identify each learner’s progress against their goals, set learning outcomes, and National Standards.
+We use methods of assessment that identify each learner’s progress against their goals, set learning outcomes, the New Zealand Curriculum Framework and Learning Progressions.
 The primary purpose of assessment is to enhance learning.
 Quality assessment also enables us to:

 - identify the learning needs of individuals, groups and whole class.